megalon/nasb-moveset-editor/README.md

 **Option 1: Package Manager**

+You need to [install git](https://git-scm.com/downloads) and have it on your PATH for this to work.

 Open the file `Packages/manifest.json` in a text editor, and add the following line at the top of the dependencies list

 ```